LeonidPilyugin/mpv-over-ssh/README.md

 When using Linux virtual console and connected to remote machine you cannot use mpv, because it is impossible to forward framebuffer device.

 # Solution
-This repo provides two scripts: `ms.sh` and `ow.sh`. `ms.sh` wraps SSH session and creates a channel to pass files and show them in mpv.
+This repo provides two scripts: `ms.sh` and `ow.sh`. `ms.sh` wraps SSH session and creates a channel to pass files and show them in mpv. `ow.sh` is used on remote machine to select file to show.

 # Installation
 To install, execute